 You may inform the International Office (which has to have an existing exchange agreement with NTU) at your home university on your interest in our programme.
 After they nominate you as an Exchange/ Fee-paying student, you may proceed to submit your online application.

-If you are not nominated by your home university, you may still apply as a Fee-paying student from partner universities.
+If you are not nominated by your home university, you may still apply as a Fee-paying student.
 However, you will need to complete a certification form.
-Send us an email to get the Letter of Certification.
+Email summerNTU@ntu.edu.sg to request for the Letter of Certification template.

-You may approach the International Office at your home university and express your interest to get nominated.
+You may approach the International Office at your home university and express your interest to get nominated for GEM Trailblazer Summer programme.

 A12.
-Can I apply even if my home university (Exchange partner) is not nominating me?
+Can I apply to GEM Trailblazer Summer programme even if my home university (Exchange partner) is not nominating me?

 A13.
 How do I know if my home university is an Exchange partner?

-Approach the International Office at your home university.
+Approach the International Office at your home university for advice.

 A14.
 Can I apply even if my university is not exchange partner?

-We welcome current undergraduate students from a recognised university to apply in our summer programme.
-If your home university is not an Exchange partner with NTU, you may apply under the fee-paying scheme, where full fees applies.
-In addition, you will also need to complete a certification form when submitting an online application.
-Please refer to the link here for fees information.
+We welcome current undergraduate students from a recognised university to apply to GEM Trailblazer Summer programme.
+If your home university is not an Exchange partner with NTU, you may apply under the f

 A15.
 When does application open?
 What is the submission deadline?

-Before submitting an online application, do make sure you have been nominated by the International Office at your home university.
+Before submitting an online application, do ensure you have been nominated by the International Office at your home university.
+If you are not nominated by your home university, please email the signed Letter of Certification to summerNTU@ntu.edu.sg before applying.

 A16.
 What documents do I need for the application?